Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-cosmos-db.md

 #### Get the value for AZURE_COSMOS_KEY*

-AZURE_COSMOS_KEY is a read and write key.
-Use the following command to store the key in the environment variable named AZURE_COSMOS_KEY:
+`AZURE_COSMOS_KEY` is read and write.
+Use the following command to store the key in the environment variable named `AZURE_COSMOS_KEY`:

 ```azurecli
 AZURE_COSMOS_KEY=$(az cosmosdb keys list --name pet-supplies-demo -g